API-Skeletons/doctrine-orm-graphql/docs/just-the-basics.rst

 You will need a Doctrine object manager with entities configured with appropriate associations throughout.
-Support for ad-hoc joins between entities is not supported (but you can use the EntityDefinition event in combination with the FilterQueryBuilder event to add a new field to a Type with such ad-hoc support).
-Your Doctrine metadata must contain all the associations.
-This requirement relates to the very basics of working in Doctrine.
+Support for ad-hoc joins between entities is not supported (but you can use the EntityDefinition event to add a custom type to an entity type).
+Your Doctrine metadata will map the associations in GraphQL.

 There are some `config options <driver.html#config>`_ available but they are all optional.